weishi10141993/NeutrinoPhysics/FD2PDSColdBoxTest.md

 python NP02PDSCRT_Reader.py
 ```

-It's possible you need to set up a virtual environment to for some needed modules:
+It's possible you need to set up a virtual environment for some needed modules:

 ```
 cd the_dir/where/you_have_your/py_script